 Collaboration works best when it takes place on or around the project in question.
 For example: a marketer working with a supplier and their manager on a video doesn’t discuss the project on an enterprise social network, but comments directly on the video timeline.
 Why?
 Because when the collaboration tools used are external to the project itself, there is a greater margin for error.

 Stage 3 – The Ambassador Experience

 Having spent most of my career helping companies at stage 1, I now dedicate a lot of energy to those that are addressing stages 2 and 3.
 This is what led to the launch of Sociabble, an employee advocacy and social selling platform.
-Three years in, with the solution being used in over 60 countries, we’ve learnt a few things.
+In three years we have learned a few things.
 Especially because more than 60 countries use the solution.

 - There’s no point French bashing – all large groups, regardless of their origin, face the same challenges.
 The USA, Europe, India… the same complexities exist everywhere.
 These include encouraging tens of thousands of people who are incredibly focused (and rightly so) to take a step back from their immediate, operational objectives; aligning the operational experience and the sharing of information; engaging people in subjects that aren’t essential, or that border on the recreational (social media).

 - As always, if management doesn’t believe something is important; if they’re not behind an initiative and don’t lead by example, it will always be an uphill struggle.
 There’s no room for bluffing.